-- Management and coordination: ensuring efficient coordination and oversight of project activities. - Capacity building for the Bulgarian partners: focusing on skills and resources relevant to the LHP's objectives and expected outcomes or aimed at strengthening the overall organisational capacity of Bulgarian partners. - Communication, dissemination, outreach and visibility activities. - Impact evaluation: Each project should conduct its own impact evaluation at the end of the project.
+- H. Providing financial support to local initiatives: provide small-scale funding to civic education groups for pilot projects that allow them to test and refine their ideas in a real-world setting.
+Following the implementation, conduct evaluation sessions where groups present their results, learning, and improvements for future scaling. - I. Project management: ensuring efficient coordination and oversight of project activities. - J. Capacity building for the Bulgarian partners: focusing on skills and resources relevant to the LHP's objectives and expected outcomes or aimed at strengthening the overall organisational capacity of Bulgarian partners. - K. Communication, dissemination, outreach and visibility activities. - L. Impact Evaluation on Local/Community Level of Grassroots Initiatives Each project should conduct its own impact evaluation at the end of the project.
 However, such an evaluation may require a baseline survey at the project's outset.
 Beneficiaries are therefore encouraged to plan this activity in the early months of project implementation, if needed.
 Preferably, this activity should be implemented by an external subcontractor.
+The impact assessment could include assessment activities at different levels: - a.
+Local/Community Level Use a participatory approach that involves local stakeholders in the assessment process, ensuring that their perspectives and experiences are captured and integrated into the findings. - b.
+National Level: - i.
+Implement a nationwide assessment framework to evaluate the cumulative impact of civic education initiatives across different regions. - ii.
+Publish a national report summarizing the findings, highlighting best practices, and providing recommendations for future civic education policies and programmes.